Edited by: Keri Stooksbury

 All in all, we value this benefit at $150 per year, but it can be much higher if you frequently book hotel stays through the portal.
 These benefits are particularly beneficial when staying at independent hotels that aren’t tied to a traditional hotel status program.

-Your Amex Business Platinum includes car rental privileges at 3 major car rental companies: Avis, Hertz, and National.
+Your Amex Business Platinum card includes car rental privileges at 3 major car rental companies: Avis, Hertz, and National.
 Some of these companies will give you full-blown rental car status and others will give you elite-like benefits and a hefty discount when you pay for your rental with your Amex Business Platinum card.

 Here’s a look at all of the Amex Business Platinum card’s rental car benefits:

 Our favorite set of benefits is the complimentary National Emerald Club Executive Status.
 This benefit essentially gives you free rein to choose whatever rental car you’d like from National.
 So if you need a minivan or pickup truck for a special event, you’ll only pay the mid-sized price.
-And if you fancy a sports car, you can rent 1 so long as it’s available in the Emerald Aisle.
+And if you fancy a sports car, you can rent one so long as it’s available in the Emerald Aisle.

 Because of this, we value these perks at $200 for moderate users.
 However — like most benefits we’ve outlined — it can quickly become worth much more with heavy use.